Over 200 questions with fully worked answers are laid out in simple step by step fashion to give you real understanding.

 Over the years, the science curriculum has often changed in both content and focus.
 We have witnessed the introduction of coursework, modular exams and practical assessments, and now we have gone full circle with the return of linear end-of-course exams.
 I have taught through all of these changes.

 The literature to support students’ learning has constantly evolved to keep pace with the changing nature of education.
 In my experience, I believe that the best way to assist students in consolidating their learning and embedding their knowledge is through practice.
-So, I wrote my own GCSE science revision guide to do just this – Physics by Example.
+So, I wrote my own GCSE science revision guides to do just this – Physics by Example and Chemistry by Example

-All of the questions in the guide have been tried and tested over 3 decades in the classroom, and they’ve proven very successful in helping my students to learn and understand Physics.
+All of the questions in the guide have been tried and tested over 3 decades in the classroom, and they’ve proven very successful in helping my students to learn and understand Physics and Chemistry.
 I am absolutely confident you will achieve success by using the same material now published in this guide.

 I very much hope you, teachers, students and parents alike, will find the approach taken by this guide as helpful as my students have over the years.